mussol/100-days-of-code/log.md

 ### Day 87: June 19, 2017

 Finished the creation of a RESTful blog app with web dev bootcamp.
 Very good exercise, liked it.
 I plan on building another restful app myself, must find topic.

+### Day 88: June 20, 2017

+Transfered some of the code written in cloud9 to my repo in github.
+Also learned about and setup of a .gitignore file for all files related to cloud9, sublime, node and macos.
+Continued some work on the random quote project, calling an API (node.js) instead of hard-coding an array of quotes.
+The only functionality missing (in both versions) is the twitter button, which once clicked should pre-populate the tweet with the quote and author.